Why Skipping Code Reviews Might Enhance Productivity

 I discovered Raycast recently, and it’s been the single biggest boost to my daily productivity in years.
 A launcher that actually works the way a developer thinks - fast, extensible, and beautifully designed.

-What surprised me more than the product itself was learning how their team works.
+What surprised me more than the product was how the team works.
 Raycast doesn’t do code reviews by default.
-In a world where code reviews are treated as a non-negotiable best practice, that’s a bold stance.
+Most teams treat review as non-negotiable, so that stood out.

 Probably not.
 Raycast has a small, senior team working on a focused product.
 That’s a different context than a 50-person team with varying experience levels working on a complex enterprise system.